Easy Red Robin Campfire Sauce

 How to use campfire sauce

-If you have never tried this sauce, anything you would dip ranch dressing into would be a good candidate for this sauce.
-Here are some recommendations that I have for this sauce.
-This sauce is the perfect combination with teh smokey bbq sauce and smokey chipotle peppers.
+If you have never tried this sauce, anything you would dip in ranch dressing would be a good candidate for it.
+Here are some recommendations for this sauce.
+This sauce is the perfect combination with the smoky BBQ sauce and smoky chipotle peppers.

 • French fries